-Applications are processed once a year for consideration by Expert Review Group and Selection Panel meetings.
+Applications are processed twice a year for consideration by Expert Review Group and Selection Panel meetings.

-- 3 February 2014: closing date for CV details check (optional)
+- 3 February 2014: closing date for preliminary applications

 - 21 March 2014: closing date for full applications

-The schedule for full applications submitted by the 21 March 2014 closing date is as follows:
+The schedule for full application submitted by the 21 March 2014 closing date is as follows: